EricUC/chicago_neighborhood_report/README.md

 a.
 Tools: Python, SQL
 b.
 Subtasks: Apartment evaluation model and ordering algorithms based on the data
 4. Data visualization
 a.
-Tools: Map API, Python, SQL, HTML, perhaps JavaScript
+Tools: Map API, Python, SQL, HTML, JavaScript, css
 b.
-Subtasks: UI, other necessary charts or lists
+Subtasks: UI, Baidu Echart

 ### How to run the website: